 INTRO BY TED: A great benefit in my line of work is meeting a lot of very thoughtful Christians who work in the sciences.
-This past summer at the annual meeting of the American Scientific Affiliation, I met Gary Fugle, Emeritus Professor of Biology at Butte College in California.
+I met Gary Fugle, Emeritus Professor of Biology at Butte College in California, at an American Scientific Affiliation meeting.
 After studying ecology and evolutionary biology at the University of California, Davis (M.S.), and UC Santa Barbara (Ph.D.), Gary was an award-winning instructor of courses ranging from botany and zoology to human anatomy and physiology.
 At the same time, he’s been active in conservative evangelical churches, especially his local congregation of the Presbyterian Church in America.
 After I heard him give a great talk, lavishly illustrated with beautiful photographs—some of which he shares with us here—I asked him to write a column I could share with you.

 Gary’s talk introduced me to his recent book, Laying Down Arms to Heal the Creation-Evolution Divide, one of the most original contributions to the vast literature on “science and the Bible” that I have seen.
-For more information about the specific contents, visit his website, where you can view the table of contents and download a couple chapters.
 His personal story of a scientist who met Jesus as an adult is encouraging, and his vision of reality compelling.
 Let’s hear him tell it himself.

 I’ve been an evangelical Christian for over thirty years.
 I am deeply connected to the Christian community and a biblical worldview.
 I regularly lead worship at my church.
 What is perhaps unexpected, though, is that I also have a Ph.D. in evolutionary biology, and I’ve taught college courses with evolutionary themes for as long as I’ve been a believer.